svdwi/BlueBox/README.md

 BlueBox is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain ,Url and analyze them.

-# How To Run !!
-First Change the `conf.py`  to receive authentication keys :

-    vim conf.py
-    pip3 -r requements.txt
-    pip3 -r req.txt #if there a issues in ssdeep python3 app.py

-# what is included ?? /Features
+# what is included ?? / Features

 - Provides enrichment of threat intel for malware as well as observables (IP, Domain, URL and hash).
 - This application is built to **scale out** and to **speed up the retrieval of threat info**.